raspberrypilearning/cd-intermediate-wearables-sushi/en/step_7.md

 --- challenge ---

-## Challenge: design your own sequence

 + Try designing your own sequence by changing the code in the **loop** function!
 You can add as many delays and as many calls to your **lightAllOneColour** function as you like.
 Experiment with longer and shorter delays and different values for the colour parameter.

-Remember, the whole sequence will keep repeating over and over.
+Remember, the whole sequence will keep repeating over and over if you put your code inside the `loop` function.

---- /challenge ---